 James Hardie cladding is made from fibre cement, which is a non-combustible material, which is especially important if you’re building in an area with a high BAL rating.

-All James Hardie cladding with a thickness of 6mm or more can be used in bushfire prone areas to help resist bushfire attack and meet the special building requirements specified in your BAL rating.
 They are also resistant to termites, moisture damage and rotting which gives you peace of mind that your exterior will stay in good shape for many years to come.

 You can choose from a wide range of types and finishes from weatherboard to larger sheets and vertically grooved cladding.
 Like Weathertex, James Hardie cladding will be painted when installed and will then require repainting approximately every 15 years.